MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 - M365-identity-device-management
 ---

-# Performance recommendations for Grouping, Targeting and Fitering in large Microsoft Intune environments
+# Performance recommendations for Grouping, Targeting and Filtering in large Microsoft Intune environments

 This article lists and describes recommendations for Intune grouping, targeting, and filtering for your policies and apps.
 The goal is to help you make architecture and design decisions for Intune deployments in large environments.